stan1025/AutomationServiceChoreography/Part_1_UseCases/README.md

 An automation functionality, in my investigations, is differentiated into three level of automation logic - procedural, regulatory and interlocking logic parts.

 **Interlocking Logic Parts**
 Interlocking relationships are required for operational safety.
 The process value outputs of the Filling Service (PEA1) contain the position of the inlet valve as well as the limit switch of the tank, that is used as OR-processed input at the dosing service (PEA2).
 This input represents the interlock signal of the pump control.
 If the valve is closed for any reason or the limit switch is tripped, the pump is stopped immediately via its interlock mechanism.
 This mechanism bases on continuous value processing.
+The interlocking logic relation is given in table 1.

 Information Source<br>(Observed Service)  | Information Sink<br>(Observing Service)
 --- | ---